We assist companies, partnerships, and sole traders with cost effective and proactive advice.

 We also actively encourage early and commercial settlement of disputes by way of a number of dispute resolution methods including a particular expertise in mediation.

-If the dispute is with a third party, effort should be made to engage with the other party to try to resolve matters, failing which a solicitor can be instructed to write a letter of claim or similar communication.
+Dealing with them comes in different ways, for instance if the dispute is with a third party, effort should be made to engage with the other party to try to resolve matters, failing which commercial dispute solicitors can be instructed to write a letter of claim or similar communication.

 A director’s principal duties are to act within their powers and to act in the best interests of the company.